keithalewis/papers/vocab/index.md

 An exchange is a mechanism for _liquidity providers_ to advertise the prices at which they are willing to buy or sell instruments.
 The _customers_ of the exchange decide what trades they are willing to make.
-The exchange incures very little risk since it can close out customer accounts that use up their margin.
+The exchange incur very little risk since it can close out customer accounts that use up their margin.

 Over the counter trades occur between two parties.
 A buyer chooses